flutter/website/src/get-started/flutter-for/uikit-devs.md

 If you want to dynamically change the UI based on data received after making an HTTP call, use a `StatefulWidget`.
-After the HTTP call has completed, tell the Flutter framework that the widget’s `State` is updated, so it can update the UI.
+After the HTTP call has completed, tell the Flutter framework that the widget's `State` is updated, so it can update the UI.

 The important difference between stateless and stateful widgets is that `StatefulWidget`s have a `State` object